fs-c/maniac/README.md

 ### Humanization

 _Please note that this is very far from actual and effective humanization.
-This feature is in an early alpha stage, at best._
+This feature is in an early alpha stage at best._

 The switch `-l` allows the passing of a range in which hitpoint time offsets will be generated.